 If you’re still looking for banking options, here are some other useful guides on other important banking accounts:

-How I found the best online savings accounts
+How I found the best high yield savings accounts online

 Here is how I got started:

 - I started my search by first looking at different offers from traditional banks.